Agent and Agent Runtime#

 To make agents available to the runtime, developers can use the register() class method of the BaseAgent class.
 The process of registration associates an agent type, which is uniquely identified by a string, and a factory function that creates an instance of the agent type of the given class.
 The factory function is used to allow automatic creation of agent instances when they are needed.

 Agent type (AgentType) is not the same as the agent class.
 In this example, the agent type is AgentType("my_agent") and the agent class is the Python class MyAgent.
 The factory function is expected to return an instance of the agent class on which the register() class method is invoked.
-Read Agent Identity and Lifecycles about agent type an identity.
+Read Agent Identity and Lifecycles to learn more about agent type and identity.

 Note